awslabs/aws-greengrass-labs-s3-file-uploader/README.md

 /user/ggc_user/logs/*.log

 ```

+ObjectKeyPrefix allows you to put the files in a subfolder in the S3 bucket.
+The object name will be : s3://BucketName/ObjectKeyPrefix/orginalfilename

 You need to make sure that the role
 GreengrassV2TokenExchangeRole has access to the bucket listed in the configuration.